]I love Thanksgiving. One day a year, many people pause and take stock of everything they have to be grateful for.

 Develop Gratitude Awareness

 I bet you have a lot of great and beautiful things going on to be grateful for in your life right now.
 The problem is you’re not taking the time to notice them.
-But, if you make an effort to start looking for things to be grateful for and then writing them down, your perceptions and attitude can change forever.
+But, if you try to look for things to be grateful for and then write them down, your perceptions and attitude can change forever.

 Let me illustrate with an analogy.

 My commute home was the same route for many years.
 Then, one day, I noticed a giant water tower I had never seen before.
 A massive water tower!
 Once seeing it, I scratched my head thinking, “how could I have ever missed that!”
 It was always there.
 I didn’t see it.
 From that day on, I always noticed it.

 According to U.C.
 Davis Psychologist Robert Emmons, the author of Thanks!
 How the New Science of Gratitude Can Make You Happier, becoming aware of “things to be grateful for” is a habit you can develop by writing down “Five things you are grateful for” daily.